haveno-dex/haveno-docs/docs/the-project/payment_methods/SEPA.md

 #### How does dispute resolution when trading with SEPA?

-If a dispute occurs the arbitrator may ask the buyer to send them information showing that they made the payment of the correct amount to the XMR Seller within the correct time frame.
+If a dispute arises, the arbitrator may request the buyer to submit information proving they made the payment of the correct amount to the XMR Seller within the specified time frame.

-The arbitrator may ask the seller to send them information to prove their account details are correct, or in the case of the XMR Buyer making a payment late, or of the wrong amount.
+The arbitrator may also ask the seller to provide information verifying their account details are accurate.
+In cases where the XMR Buyer makes a payment late or of the wrong amount, the seller should be prepared to provide this information as well.

 For more information see [Dispute Resolution](../dispute-resolution.md).